codex-academy/Front-end-Field-Guide/technology-and-tools.md

 ## JavaScript

-We write unobtrusive, js-hinted, JS.
-We keep all our JS in a few, minified, external JS files.
-We don’t use inline script blocks or write inline JS.
-We only include [jQuery](http://jquery.com/) when really necessary, preferring vanilla JavaScript code and [micro-frameworks](http://microjs.com/).
+Write unobtrusive, js-hinted, JS.
+Keep all JS in a few, minified, external files.Don't use inline script blocks or write inline JS.
+Only include [jQuery](http://jquery.com/) when really necessary; prefer vanilla JavaScript code and [micro-frameworks](http://microjs.com/).

-We [Cut the Mustard](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard) to serve less capable browsers just the core, lighter and faster, experience, rather than send them lots of code they will struggle to run.
+[Cut the Mustard](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard) to serve less capable browsers just the core, lighter and faster, experience, rather than send them lots of code they will struggle to run.

 ### Libraries and Frameworks